copcio/copcio.github.io/DRAFT-SPEC.md

 * Removed `count` from `Page` struct
 * Changed Record ID of COPC hierarchy EVLR from 1234 to 1000
 * Require reserved entries of the COPC VLR to have the value 0
+* Require the COPC VLR to be located immediately after the header at offset 375.